Is all you do just a fancy type of ‘sport’ fencing?

 Please check out our current locations for latest information on times and venues

 You train at multiple locations.
-Do I need to go to both locations in order to train?
+Do I need to go to all locations in order to train?

-No. All venues follow similar curriculum so you can just pick the venue that suits you best.
-Of course, the more training you put in the more you will get out, so you are more than welcome to attend multiple locations.
+No. Reading and Godalming follow a similar curriculum (sidesword and rapier) so you can just pick the venue that suits you best.
+At Oxford we focus on longsword and rapier.
+Of course, the more training you put in the more you will get out, so you are more than welcome to attend multiple locations once you have completed initial training.

 What should I bring?